Opportunities for Christian Growth

 In order to receive financial aid funds, a student must be enrolled in the required number of credits (full-time enrollment is 12 or more credits), have a completed financial aid file, and be making satisfactory academic progress.
 If your student has not received financial aid funds by mid-October, please check with our office.

 Students must reapply for financial aid each year.
-Your student can submit the Free Application for Federal Student Aid or renewal FAFSA for 2017-18 after Jan.
-1, 2017.
-Using federal PINs, parents and students can apply on the web at www.fafsa.ed.gov.
-Whitworth's priority deadline is May 1 for students attending the fall semester.
-Students applying for summer work-study should complete the FAFSA by March 1.
-We are committed to keeping a student's financial aid resources consistent from year to year, unless the family's circumstances change significantly or the student does not make satisfactory academic progress.
+Your student can submit the Free Application for Federal Student Aid or renewal FAFSA.
+Using federal PINs, parents and students can apply on the web at www.studentaid.gov.
+More information on Whitworth's dates to apply for and renew financial aid is available here: www.whitworth.edu/financialaidtimeline.
+We are committed to keeping a student's financial aid resources consistent from year to year, unless the family's circumstances change significantly, or the student does not make satisfactory academic progress.

 Please visit the Whitworth Financial Aid Office website at www.whitworth.edu/financialaid for more information on receiving aid and maintaining financial aid eligibility at Whitworth.
 For consumer information related to Whitworth University, please see www.whitworth.edu/consumerinformation.